-As a salesperson, here is something you probably already know: people don't feel a strong connection with companies.
+As a salesperson, here is something you probably already know: people don’t feel a strong connection with companies.
 So in this day and age, having a personal brand is no longer an option; it is a requirement.
-If people do not see you as a relatable individual and instead starting viewing you as simply the voice of a corporation, you aren’t going to last long in the fast-paced world of sales.
+If people do not see you as a relatable individual and instead start viewing you as simply the voice of a corporation, you aren’t going to last long in the fast-paced world of sales.

 In a crowded business environment, you need to establish a unique personal brand that stands out in a crowd.
 If you start with a strong identity, you will build a reputation as a stellar salesperson.

 When talking about personal branding, your character needs to come through in interactions to be truly effective.
 Put simply, people trust people, not corporations.
 Talking to a great salesperson can be the highlight of your day if done correctly.
 Conversely, if your pitch comes across as stiff and scripted, you are losing your greatest strength in one-on-one interaction: trust.

 If you have a strong personal brand and people feel that they can relate to you, they will believe your word when it comes to the strength of your product or service.

 Authenticity & Personal Branding

 Personal branding does not mean creating some false identity to put up in front of clients.
 You are not a two-dimensional cardboard cutout.
 You need to use your strengths and accentuate what you can bring to the table in business.
 Authenticity works much better than putting up a false front.
 People can often tell when you are playing the role of a salesman, and the result is unease and distrust.
 No one wants to feel like they are being “sold to”.

 When you are genuinely passionate about your product or service, your enthusiasm will always come through in conversation.
 This kind of energy is contagious, and your passion will likely rub off and make your interaction more memorable for the customer.